govuk-one-login/mobile-ios-one-login-app/docs/howTo/requiredSoftware.md

 </div>

-You'll need to accept the terms and conditions that Apple present in order for Xcode to run.
+You'll need to accept the terms and conditions that Apple present in order for Xcode to run:

 <div class="filter: drop-shadow(0px 0px 20px rgba(0, 0, 0, 0.3)); margin: 60px 0; width: 100%; max-width: 800px; margin-left: auto; margin-right: auto;">